stavsap/ComfyUI-Discord-Bot/Docs/Handlers.md

 ## Text 2 Image

-Simple basic workflow that not requires any additional extra custom nodes.
+Simple basic workflow that does not require any additional custom nodes.

 ## Image 2 Image

 Basic image to image workflow.

+Image is given as a url via --url flag.

 Requires: https://github.com/glowcone/comfyui-load-image-from-url custom node to be able to load images from urls.